As a negotiator, Biden leaves GOP senators unsure how far he will go

 “Look, I don’t want to try to reconstruct the conversation,” Toomey told The Post later that day.
 “But I can tell you, I distinctly had the impression from him that that was a ballpark that he thought he would be able to live with.”

-Though the White House and Democratic leaders still retain the option to pass an infrastructure package on a party-line basis, the discussions between Biden and GOP senators represent one of the president’s best hope for a bipartisan policy achievement.
-The active discussions between the White House and the GOP group — which includes Blunt, Capito, Crapo, Toomey and Sens.
+Although the White House and Democratic leaders retain the option to pass an infrastructure package on a party-line basis, the discussions between Biden and GOP senators represent one of the president’s best hopes for a bipartisan policy achievement.
+The discussions between the White House and the GOP group — which includes Blunt, Capito, Crapo, Toomey and Sens.
 Roger Wicker (Miss.) and John Barrasso (Wyo.) — have been the most visible sign of Biden’s willingness to engage with Republicans.

 Longtime friends and allies of the president say Biden has a distinctly nonantagonistic approach to negotiations.